-Acute toxicity may result in rapid death of an individual, e.g. exposure to arsine, carbon monoxide
+Acute toxicity may result in rapid death of an individual, e.g. exposure to arsine, carbon monoxide.

-Chronic toxicity can result in deterioration of health due to accumulation of toxins (e.g. arsenic trihydride), damage to vital tissues, e.g. lung (e.g. nitrous oxide), or recurrent pain (e.g. hydrogen fluoride).
-Some gases such as ethylene oxide may pose a carcinogenic hazard.
+Chronic toxicity can result in deterioration of health due to accumulation of toxins (e.g. arsenic tri-hydride), damage to vital tissues, e.g. lung (e.g. nitrous oxide), or recurrent pain (e.g. hydrogen fluoride).
+Some non-ESGs such as ethylene oxide may also pose a carcinogenic hazard.
 Mortality may not be rapid but the gas is believed to cause mutation in the genetic code of human cells which may lead to a malignant carcinogenic condition over a period of time.